quicwg/wg-materials/interim-17-10/minutes.md

 Jim asks why you aren't done after authentication?

-MT says that if you have received something malformed, you would have to send a connection closed; that's part of the processing.
+MT: if you have received something malformed, you would have to send a connection closed; that's part of the processing.

-Christian notes that if you send an ACK for the MAX Data, you know it has been received.
+Christian: if you send an ACK for the MAX Data, you know it has been received.
 That's what you want to achieve.

-Jim notes this is a bit slower than optimal, since you can't ACK until you've done processing.
+Jim: this is a bit slower than optimal, since you can't ACK until you've done processing.

-Jana notes that you can't know whether you will be generating an ACK until you've parsed the transport-level information (since we don't ACK ACKS).
+Jana: you can't know whether you will be generating an ACK until you've parsed the transport-level information (since we don't ACK ACKS).
 So processing is "transport-specific processing", not processing of stream data.

-Jana notes that if you have sent an ACK and can't buffer the data, then you have no way to tell the peer that you need the peer to resend, so you should not send them until you have reached the point of buffering them.
+Jana: if you have sent an ACK and can't buffer the data, then you have no way to tell the peer that you need the peer to resend, so you should not send them until you have reached the point of buffering them.
 You would have to reset the stream in that case, because you are otherwise not synchronized.

-Jeff notes that there is a corner case when you have a half-closed connection; Ian notes that the processing is different in that case, but it is still transport-level processing complete.
+Jeff: there is a corner case when you have a half-closed connection; Ian notes that the processing is different in that case, but it is still transport-level processing complete.

 Roni asks if you can send a connection close rather than an ACK.